suprimsimple/swiff-2024/readme.md

 - Disable specific tasks: Specify the tasks to disable with a config setting

 ## Requirements
+This plugin requires an LTS Node version (v16.0.0+).
 filename: ```swiff.config.js``` add to root of your application.
 ```js
 /**